pingswept/me30-website/content/notes/discriminatory-design.md

 draft: true
 ---

-**Identifying and mitigating discriminatory design impacts**
+# Identifying and mitigating discriminatory design impacts

 One goal of ME 30 is to empower you to use tools of electronics and robotics to design new technologies.
 We acknowledge that with that power comes much responsibility, including the responsibility to understand and reduce the potential for electronic systems to negatively impact some individuals and groups even as they positively impact the lives or work of others.

-# Stakeholding Mapping
+## Stakeholder Mapping

 Stakeholder mapping presents one tool for analyzing a technological design for its potential discriminatory impacts.
 In this activity, you'll work in a team to analyze different technologies using stakeholder mapping as a common framework to identify discriminatory benefits/burdens.

-## Step 1 – Stakeholder Identification
+### Step 1 – Stakeholder Identification

 Analyzing stakeholders is a practice that can help engineers recognize the variety of individuals groups that have an interest in an engineering decision, whether they are aware of that interest or not.
 When making a map, the first step is to identify potential stakeholders.
 These could include potential customers, users, laborers, community residents, manufacturers, suppliers, or competitors related to a product.
 Stakeholders can even be non-human, like wildlife or the environment.